titikshakashyap20/student-dashboard/README.md

 ## Challenges

 The main challenge was debugging a Supabase RLS policy that was blocking all reads.
 Disabling RLS for the courses table fixed it.
-Also had to handle the table name casing issue (Courses vs courses) in the query.
+Figuring out the server vs client component split took some time.
+I kept getting errors because I was trying to use Framer Motion in server components, which don't support browser APIs.
+I had to move animations to separate client components and keep the data fetching in the server component.

 ## Environment Variables